 towns and villages such as Carmel-by-the-Sea and Carmel Valley Village lure with smart restaurants and galleries, while sunny Aptos, Capitola, Soquel, and Santa Cruz, with miles of sand and surf, attract surfers and beach lovers.

-Monterey Bay life centers around the ocean.
+Monterey Bay life centers on the ocean.
 The bay itself is protected by the Monterey Bay National Marine Sanctuary, the nation’s largest undersea canyon—bigger and deeper than the Grand Canyon.
 On-the-water activities abound, from whale-watching and kayaking to sailing and surfing.
 Bay cruises from Monterey and Moss Landing almost always encounter other enchanting sea creatures, among them sea otters, sea lions, and porpoises.

 Land-based activities include hiking, zip-lining in the redwood canopy, and wine tasting along urban and rural trails.
 Golf has been an integral part of the Monterey Peninsula's social and recreational scene since the Del Monte Golf Course opened in 1897.
-Pebble Beach's championship courses host prestigious tournaments, and though the greens fees at these courses can run up to $500, elsewhere on the peninsula you'll find less expensive options.
+Pebble Beach's championship courses host prestigious tournaments, and though the green fees at these courses can run up to $500, elsewhere on the peninsula you'll find less expensive options.
 And, of course, whatever activity you pursue, natural splendor appears at every turn.